 The PMRM’s primary objectives are to enable the analysis of complex Use Cases, to understand and design appropriate operational privacy management Services and their underlying functionality, to implement this functionality in Mechanisms and to achieve compliance across policy, Domains, systems, and ownership boundaries.
 A PMRM-derived Privacy Management Analysis may also be useful as a tool to inform policy development applicable to multiple Domains, resulting in Privacy Controls, Services and Functions, implementing Mechanisms and – potentially - a Privacy Architecture.

-Unless otherwise indicated specifically or by context, the use of the term ‘policy’ or ‘policies’ in this document may be understood as referencing laws, regulations, contractual terms and conditions, or operational policies associated with the collection, use, transmission, cross-border transfers, storage or destruction of personal information or personally identifiable information.
+Unless otherwise indicated specifically or by context, the use of the term ‘policy’ or ‘policies’ in this document may be understood as referencing laws, regulations, contractual terms and conditions, or operational policies associated with the collection, use, transmission, cross-border transfers, storage or disposition of personal information or personally identifiable information.

-While serving as an analytic tool, the PMRM can also aid the design of a Privacy Architecture (PA) in response to Use Cases and as appropriate for a particular operational environment.
-It can also be used to help in the selection of integrated Services and their underlying functionality and implemented in Mechanisms that are capable of executing Privacy Controls with predictability and assurance.
+While serving as an analytic tool, the PMRM can also aid the design of a Privacy Architecture (PA) in response to Use Cases and, as appropriate, for a particular operational environment.
+It can also be used to help in the selection of integrated Services, their underlying functionality and implemented in Mechanisms that are capable of executing Privacy Controls with predictability and assurance.
 Such an integrated view is important, because business and policy drivers are now both more global and more complex and must thus interact with many loosely-coupled systems.

 In addition, multiple jurisdictions, inconsistent and often-conflicting laws, regulations, business practices, and consumer preferences, together create huge challenges to privacy management and compliance.
 It is unlikely that these challenges will diminish in any significant way, especially in the face of rapid technological change and innovation and differing social and national values, norms and policy interests.